 Earlier this month the Secretary of State for Health & Social Care, Matt Hancock, listed his top three priorities for the NHS as technology, workforce, and illness prevention.
 The NHS is now set to receive £487m for tech investment – but the question on everyone’s lips is ‘where should this money go’?
-Michelle Mitchell, Chief Executive at the MS Society, shares her thoughts
+Michelle Mitchell, Chief Executive at the MS Society, shares her thoughts with Kathryn Reilly

 About a week before this announcement was made, the MS Society released a radical new report: Improving care for people with MS: the potential of data and technology.
 With input from experts across the fields of healthcare, policy, and technology, we unveiled a series of recommendations that, together, could transform MS services and commissioning – as well as present an important commercial opportunity for the industry.